 Divert Water on Your Driveway Away from Your Home

 Some driveways slope toward the home or basement, which can raise concerns of flooding or excess moisture.
 You probably can’t put your driveway in a different place, but you can divert the water elsewhere.
 Some homeowners add drains in front of their garages to bring the water away from their homes.
-You could also hire a professional crew to install an exterior drain tile around your foundation.
-If there’s nowhere to divert the water to, lay rocks around your foundation, as they can absorb the water and dry out relatively quickly.
+You could also hire a professional crew to install an exterior drain tile around your foundation or lay a French drain in your grass to collect pooling rainwater.

 Insulate Water Pipes